-- 49 Paragraph 37 above states that EFRAG expects that the requirement to disclose that an entity is not monitoring an acquisition could create a market discipline.
-If you are a user of financial statements, how would it affect your analysis if you receive information that an entity is not monitoring a significant acquisition? - 50 The IASB considers that it is possible to disclose useful information on the level of achievement of the financial or non-financial targets initially defined at acquisition date and of expected synergies (see Question 4 below), without triggering commercial sensitivity.
-EFRAG is interested in understanding whether constituents agree with this approach and would like to receive practical examples in this regard. - 51 Would there be any constraints within your jurisdiction that could affect an entity's ability to disclose the information proposed in the DP?
+- (a) Do you agree with the IASB's proposal to include this information in the notes to the financial statements?
+Why/why not?
+If you disagree with the IASB, do you think it could be included in the management commentary? - (b) Do you think that this specific information would be more useful, relevant and/or reliable, if it is audited? - (c) Do you think it would be possible to audit the information/prepare the information in a manner that would make it possible to audit it? - 4954 Paragraph 413738 above states that EFRAG expects that the requirement to disclose that an entity is not monitoring an acquisition could create a market discipline.
+If you are a user of financial statements, how would it affect your analysis if you receive information that an entity is not monitoring a significant acquisition? - 5055 The IASB considers that it is possible to disclose useful information on the level of achievement of the financial or non-financial targets initially defined at acquisition date and of expected synergies (see Question 4 below), without triggering commercial sensitivity.
+EFRAG is interested in understanding whether constituents agree with this approach and would like to receive practical examples in this regard. - 5156 Would there be any constraints within your jurisdiction that could affect an entity's ability to disclose the information proposed in the DP?
 If so, what are those constraints and what effect could they have?

-52 In the IASB's view, investors need to understand why a company acquired a business, and what assets, synergies and other benefits it paid for.
+- 5257 In the IASB's view, investors need to understand why a company acquired a business, and what assets, synergies and other benefits it paid for.
 They use this information to assess whether the price for the acquired business is reasonable.
-Investors also want to understand whether management's objectives for an acquisition are being met.

-- 53 Thus, the IASB's preliminary view is that it should develop a proposal to add further disclosure objectives that require companies to provide information to help investors to understand: - (a) the benefits that a company's management expected from an acquisition when agreeing the price to acquire a business; and - (b) the extent to which management's (CODM's) objectives for a business combination are being met. - 54 The IASB's preliminary view is that it should develop proposals to make targeted improvements to the disclosure requirements in IFRS 3 (mainly IFRS 3 paragraph B64).
+Investors also want to understand whether management's objectives for an acquisition are being met. - 5358 Thus, the IASB's preliminary view is that it should develop a proposal to add further disclosure objectives that require companies to provide information to help investors to understand: - (a) the benefits that a company's management expected from an acquisition when agreeing the price to acquire a business; and - (b) the extent to which management's (CODM's) objectives for a business combination are being met. - 5459 The IASB's preliminary view is that it should develop proposals to make targeted improvements to the disclosure requirements in IFRS 3 (mainly IFRS 3 paragraph B64).